 A majority of the state's activity is reported in the governmental funds.
 Reporting of these funds focuses on the flow of money into and out of the funds and amounts remaining at fiscal year-end for future spending.
 Governmental funds are accounted for using the modified accrual basis of accounting, which measures cash and other assets that can be readily converted to cash.
 The governmental fund financial statements provide a detailed short-term view of the state's general governmental operations and the basic services it provides.
 This information helps determine the level of resources available for the state's programs.
-The reconciliations following the fund financial statements explain the differences between the governmental activities column reported on the government-wide statement of net position and the government-wide statement of activities, and the governmental funds reported on the fund financial statements.
+The reconciliations following the fund financial statements explain the differences between the governmental activities column reported on the governmental funds reported on the fund financial statements.
 The general fund, debt service fund, appropriated bond proceeds capital outlay fund, severance tax fund and land grant fund are reported as major governmental funds.